geocolon/Map-API-07-02-2018/README.md

 # WebSocket messenger
 I created this project to understand how to use socket.io, I wanted to create an instant messenger app.
 I made this app with a React and Redux frontend and programmed a Node MongoDB server with passport authentication.

+This is an application uses WebSocket (Socket.io) technology to create a person to person(s) instant messenger web app.
+The frontend is powered by React, Redux, Socket.io client.
+The server is a NodeJS Express server, using MongoDB and Passport for creating an account.

 Once you have created a account and use the messenger feature, all messages will be deleted once all parties are sign out.

 Please go to the deployed version here. => <a href="https://new-socket-messegner.herokuapp.com/">WebSocket</a>

 ### How to use it.

-This is an application which uses WebSocket (Socket.io) technology to create a person to person(s) instant messenger web app.
-The frontend is powered by React, Redux, Socket.io client.
-The server is a NodeJS Express server, using MongoDB and Passport for creating an account.
-Please create your own account for full access to try out for yourself.
+Please create your own account at <a href="https://new-socket-messegner.herokuapp.com/">WebSocket</a> for full access to try out for yourself.
 Create an incognito window in your browser to log into the demo account.

 Username: mkim
 Password: abcdef1234